mbrownnycnyc/togaf-10-ea-foundation/togaf-10-ea-foundation.md

 * addresses the end state, performs prference trade-off and value realization for big and little questions

 ## enterprise architecture benefits
+> [!NOTE]
-> [!NOTE] EXAM GOAL
+> EXAM GOAL
-> list the busienss benefits of having an Enterprise Architecture
+> list the business benefits of having an Enterprise Architecture

 * better return on existing investment & reduced risk for future investments
 * more effective and efficient digital transformation and operations